decentralized-identity/org/Org documents/jobs/CommunityManager.md

 * *an application letter about your interest in the role; how you would be able to help DIF to grow; anything else you think we should know about you and your interests.*
 * *a résumé*

-## Community Manager position (approx 20-30 hrs/wk potential for full time, remote work)
+## Community Manager position (approx. 20-30 hrs/wk, potential for full time, remote work)
 ------------------------------------------------------------------------

 This evangelist actively supports the work of groups at DIF, helps create a productive, collaborative environment there, while also being active in partner orgs, external events, and community channels.